Ryanb58/learnpython/content/tutorial/1-Getting-Started.md

-## Hello World
+## Developer Tradition: Hello World

-Most developers follow a tradition upon learning a new programming language.
-This long lived tradition involves one writing code that outputs the text "Hello, world!" to the screen in their shiny new language.
-Lets attempt the same task here in python.
+Upon embarking on the task of learning a new language a developer always starts out by attempting to get the language to print the text "Hello, world!" on the screen.
+This validates their development environment and machine as a whole are setup properly.
+Lets attempt this task here in python.

 ```
 >>> print("Hello, world!")
 Hello, world!
 ```

-The text was outputted to the screen successfuly.
-Make note here that you just told python to print out a sentence to the screen here.
+As you can see the text was outputted to the screen successfuly.
+Make note here that you just told python to print out a sentence to the screen.